The Fort Lewis Lodge at Millboro, Virginia

 Noteworthy: I recommend you to explore the grounds at the Fort Lewis Lodge before dinner.
 You could also enjoy an ice cold beer or glass of wine at Buck’s Bar, a popular spot.
 Buck’s opens at 6:30 PM and there is plenty of seating inside and out on the porch, with views of the landscaped fishpond.
 I overheard many of the guests bragging about and comparing the fish they had caught that day.

 One Delectable Spread is Served

 Best Part of the Meal: Everything I ate was delicious, but my favorite part of the dining experience was the family feel and comfortable nature of the restaurant.
 Both of the owners were extremely friendly and very generous with their time and talents.
-The waitstaff was equally attentive and seemed to love their jobs.
+Fort Lewis Lodge’s wait staff was equally attentive and seemed to love their jobs.
 All of the lodge guests and their families appeared to be having a wonderful time while eating wholesome, unpretentious local nutritious foods full of flavor.

 What Needs Shared: The recipe for Fort Lewis Lodge’s moist fantastic peach muffins!
-Boy were they divine and I hardly ever eat muffins.
+They were divine and I normally do not eat muffins.